heyyrintu/lifelong-Dashboard/docs/FAST_MOVING_SKUS.md

 ---

-## Zero-Order Products Description
+## Slow Moving SKUs Description

-### What are Zero-Order Products?
+### What are Slow Moving SKUs?

-Zero-order products are inventory items that:
+Slow-moving SKUs are inventory items that:
 - **Have stock in inventory** (quantity > 0)
 - **Have NO matching delivery notes** in outbound data
 - **Are occupying warehouse space** without generating revenue

 These are also known as **dead stock** or **slow-moving inventory**.

-### Why Track Zero-Order Products?
+### Why Track Slow Moving SKUs?

 | Issue | Impact |
 |-------|--------|